 In 1975 when the boxes were taking over, it would have been far more believable and acceptable to state that man would be living on Mars by 2000 than to speak any of the above out loud.

 The container changed the the world and it changed the UK beyond recognition.
-You might say, justifiably, that many other contemporaneous factors contributed; but the catalyst was the box.
+You might say, justifiably, that many other contemporaneous things contributed; but the catalyst was the box.
 You might also have to take into account whether other changes could have occurred in any case without the box.

 Malcom McLean is one of the people who changed the world.

 In the late 1990s, a Chinese pharmacist named Han Li invented an electronic nebuliser that was designed to replace the cigarette .
 He patented it in 2003 but never really tried enforcing the patent; the device was cloned everywhere.

 People initially didn't think it would have any effect on anything much; they ignored it.